hamishcoleman/riscose/README.md

     cd src && ./riscose grep -n free ../README

-If you're inspired by that, and know a bit about RISC OS check out the ToDo file, join the mailing list by emailing:
+If you're inspired by that, and know a bit about RISC OS check out the ToDo file and get hacking.

-   riscose-subscribe@lists.soup-kitchen.net

-and get hacking.

-If you've acquired riscose from CVS then you need to have maintainer tools available.
+If you've acquired riscose from git then you need to have maintainer tools available.

     aclocal && autoheader && automake --add-missing && autoconf

 --
-Matthew
+Matthew (and Dave)